hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 ### Ensembl genome browser

 #### Overview
-Ensembl provides a genome browser that acts as a **single point of access to annotated genomes** for vertebrate species.
+*Ensembl* provides a website that acts as a **single point of access to annotated genomes** for vertebrate species.

-The browser can be used to easily access information at the genome, gene and protein level, such as gene sequence, splice variants, protein domains, genetic variation, homology, and regulatory elements.
-Ensembl imports genome sequences from consortia, which keeps the information consistent with many other bioinformatics projects.
+The browser can be used to easily access information at the genome, gene and protein level, such as gene sequence, splice variants, protein domains, genetic variation, homology, and regulatory elements. *Ensembl* imports genome sequences from consortia, which keeps the information consistent with many other bioinformatics projects.

 ![ensembl_homepage](../img/ensembl_interface.png)